Are you looking for new ways to spend time with friends this holiday season?

 Traditions are the backbone of the holiday season.
-We repeat the same traditions over and over again, sometimes without thinking about why we are doing them.
+We repeat the same traditions repeatedly, sometimes without thinking about why we are doing them.

 Traditions don’t work forever.
 Some traditions might have an ending point or a pause point.

 For example, your childhood traditions might need to end now that you are an adult.
-Perhaps you create new traditions, and if you have kids, those childhood traditions can come back, as well, or they might get a rework and just be a different version.
+Perhaps you create new traditions, and if you have kids, those childhood traditions can also come back, or they might get a rework and be a different version.

 Let traditions save you time.

 Once a tradition is established, there should be less planning.
-You don’t need to find a time to get together or send out a doodle poll to choose this year’s holiday adventure.
-You might even create a rotation of who is in charge of planning or hosting each year.
+You don’t need to find time to get together or send out a doodle poll to choose this year’s holiday adventure.
+You might even create a rotation of who is planning or hosting each year.